Finding the Law of the Micro-States and Small Jurisdictions of Europe

 [24] See, e.g., Chagos Islanders v.
 Attorney General, [2003] E.W.H.C.
 2222 (QB), [2003] All E.R.
 (D) 166; Luxemburg v.
 Goldfinger, [2002] U.K.P.C.
 60 (P.C., Anguilla) (RTF file); R. v.
 Barnet London Borough Council, ex parte Shah, [1982] Q.B.
 688 (C.A.).

-[25] The country’s pariah status, it is submitted, comes from elsewhere: the confusion inherent in standards for according sovereign title to land in the modern era, and pragmatic diplomacy that extends even into international-law forums, and which affect, to varying degrees, the treatment afforded the TRNC, Taiwan, Transnistria, Republika Srpska, Somaliland, Kosovo, Montenegro, among non-states with functioning legal systems worthy of study.
+[25] The country’s pariah status, it is submitted, comes from elsewhere: the confusion inherent in standards for according sovereign title to land in the modern era, and pragmatic diplomacy that extends even into international-law forums, and which affect, to varying degrees, the treatment afforded the TRNC, Taiwan, Transnistria, Republika Srpska, Somaliland, Kosovo, and Montenegro, among non-states, with functioning legal systems worthy of study as well as territory controlled by Israel subsequent to war.
+Occupants of some of these territories may be able to obtain passports from a neighboring state (Turkey, Jordan, Somalia, Serbia, Moldova) with or without accompanying nationality rights.

 [26] Emin v.
 Yeldag [2002] 1 F.L.R.
 956. distinguishing Adams v.
 Adams and B. v.
 B. (Divorce: Northern Cyprus), [2000] 2 F.L.R.
 707, [2001] 3 F.C.R.
 331.

-[28] We have received the following statement from Karnov.DK, reproduced with permission:
+[28] We have received the following statement from Karnov.DK, reproduced with permission (Karnov did not update this statement in 2024 when asked):

 [29] Norbert Seeger